luebbe/homie-node-collection/README.md

 It has one setting:

-- _temperatureOffset_: "The temperature offset in degrees [-10.0 - 10.0].
+- _temperatureOffset_: The temperature offset in degrees .
+  Range: [-10.0 - 10.0].
 Default = 0.

-__Attention__: This offset is just added to the temperature read from the sensor.
+**Attention**: This offset is just added to the temperature read from the sensor.
 The relative humidity is not recalculated.

-__Attention__: Please be aware that the Homie framework doesn't have per-node settings.
-If you have more than one instance of a BME280Node, all instances will use the same _temperatureOffset_
+**Attention**: Please be aware that the Homie framework doesn't know per-node settings.
+If you have more than one instance of a BME280Node, all instances will use the same _temperatureOffset_.

 Depending on whether the sensor could be read successfully advertises status as: